This tutorial will explain how to record and OTO an ARPAsing bank yourself.

-This folder contains the reclist, OREMO comment file, and index file.
+- The folder contains a reclist file, OREMO comment file, and index file.

-The OREMO comment file allows you to see the actual phonemes that correspond with each number.
+- The OREMO comment file allows you to see the actual phonemes or words that correspond with each number.

 You can record with or without guideBGM.
 If you want to use guideBGM, I recommend using a short one made for CVVC reclists, such as the CVVChinese BGMs or the VCCV English BGMs.

-The comment file will tell you how to pronounce it precisely in arpabet, and approximately in words.
-This short article will explain how to read and pronounce arpabet. https://en.wikipedia.org/wiki/Arpabet It's actually pretty straightforward!
+The comment file will tell you how to pronounce it approximately using words, and precisely in arpabet phonemes.
+This short article will explain how to read and pronounce arpabet.
+It's actually pretty straightforward!
 If you're already familiar with another phonetic system like PaintedCZ's system or X-SAMPA, refer to the chart on this page.

-The words are just a rough guide.
-Remember, other than the first few vowel strings, each string only has 1 type of vowel.
+Other than vowel strings, each string only has 1 type of vowel.
 All three syllables will rhyme.

 Sing the 3 syllables consecutively, as if recording VCV.
 If at any point there is a "q" in the phonetics (or an apostrophe in the words) it means a brief pause (a glottal stop).

-For reference, you can download this voicebank to hear how it's recorded. https://vocalsynth.cloud/t0
+For reference, you can download existing voicebanks from the voicebank directory.

-FOR MULTIPITCH: In the main voicebank folder, there must be a pitch that has no suffixes in the OTO.
-All other pitches with suffixes should be in their own subfolders.
-Don't add suffixes to the file names, or Moresampler won't be able to read the index.csv will be incompatible.
+FOR MULTIPITCH: The main voicebank folder must contain a pitch that does not have any suffixes.
+All other pitches must be placed in subfolders.
+When recording, do not add suffixes to the file names, or Moresampler won't be able to read the index.csv while OTOing.

 Onto OTOing!
 Simply drag and drop the folder onto moresampler.exe to do so.

 Enter 3 to choose ARPAsing.
 When prompted on renaming duplicates, enter y or yes.
 Whenever there are multiple of the same diphone, such as [s t], this will add a numeric suffix to the end of additional copies.
 This serves to distinguish each one from the other, as they may sound different based on the context of nearby phonemes in the string.
 You can also choose whether or not to include a suffix.
 It's not possible to use characters such as arrows or kanji, so you will have to use suffixes such as "S" or "A#3".